DominikRzecki/1st-shield-ctl/README.md

 # 1st-shield-ctl
-A simple library making the control of your "1st Shield HEL/HBG" Arduino Shield easier.
+A simple Arduino library aiding the control of your "1st Shield HEL/HBG" Arduino Shield.